MicrosoftDocs/azure-devops-docs/docs/boards/sprints/assign-work-sprint.md

 ::: moniker range="azure-devops-2019"

 1. From your web browser, open your product backlog.
-(1) Check that you have selected the right project, (2) choose **Boards>Backlogs**, and then (3) select the correct team from the team selector menu.
+(1) Check that you've selected the right project, (2) choose **Boards>Backlogs**, and then (3) select the correct team from the team selector menu.

 	![Open Work, Backlogs, for a team](media/assign-items-sprint/open-work-backlogs-agile.png)